Gear Guide: Sleeping & Camp

 Sleeping Pads

-There are many choices for ultralight camping pads to cushion and insulate you from the ground.
+There are many choices for inflatable ultralight camping pads to cushion and insulate you from the ground, but roll up smaller than a beer can.
 I’ve spent many dollars on the most premium ones, and still struggled to get a good night’s sleep, because when changing position during the night, I’d inevitably roll off the pad and struggle to get back in the center.

 This happens, because as you shift your weight around the pad, air tends to move to the center of it, which forces your body to the side and eventually off the pad.